 If your audience can emotionally connect to your Protagonist, they’ll be more emotionally invested in seeing their story through to the end.
 They care about the character so they stick around to see if they get what they want.

 A expert protagonist in a subject that is completely unrelatable to your audience, it will create a disconnect.
 They’ll move through a world that’s unfamiliar to your audience with a confidence that your audience couldn’t experience.

 However, if you go on that journey with them, it’s different.
 Watching someone learn a new thing in a new world, even if it’s a magical thing in a fantasy world, is relatable.
 We’ve all been new, we’ve all been outsiders.
 We’ve all had to learn about how to function in a situation we are unfamiliar with.
 It’s not the knowledge they’re gaining that your audience will connect to, it’s the process of gaining it.

 In order for your character to learn, they need somebody to learn from.
 This is where you use your “mentor” character.

-The mentor is the person who has existed in that world for a long time, and knows everything that your Protagonist needs to know.
+The mentor is the person who has existed in that world for a long time, and knows everything that your will-be-expert Protagonist needs to know.
 It’s Yoda and Obi Wan for Luke Skywalker, Hagrid, Ron and Dumbledore for Harry Potter.